lit/lit/packages/localize/README.md

 ## Overview

-Wrap your template with the `msg` function to make it localizable, and decorate your component with `@localized` to make it automatically re-render when the locale changes:
+Wrap your template with the `msg` function to make it localizable, and automatically re-render when the locale changes using either `@localized` or `updateWhenLocaleChanges`:

 #### TypeScript